Adruti Laxmibai: Later involvement in politics

 Laxmibai served as an active member of the Indian National Congress in Odisha from 1930 to 1940.
-She took the roles of vice-president of the Ganjam district, the Congress Committee, and president of Berhampur town Congress.
+She took on the roles of vice-president of the Ganjam district, the Congress Committee, and president of the Berhampur town Congress.
 Laxmibai was elected to the Odisha Assembly without any opposition from the Brahmapur Assembly Constituency in the first general elections of 1937, and continued as MLA until 1953.
 From 29 May 1946 to 20 February 1952, she held the positions of deputy speaker and speaker of the Odisha Legislative Assembly.

 Women's empowerment

 Laxmibai critically appraised the education policy presented at the deputy speaker's national conference in Kerala.
 She introduced a free education policy for girls in Odisha as part of her interest in empowering women.
 The policy improved the performance of girl students in the area.
 In Odisha, she was the president of the Kasturba Memorial Fund's local branch as an adviser for the Government Girls High School Committee and a member of the State Social Welfare Board.
 She also visited Ganjam district, Boudh district and Phulbani district to help poor students and she gave aid to girl students in the Jaya Mangalam Ashram.